 - ½ tsp chilli sauce optional

-- 320 g of fusilli pasta I used organic brown rice fusilli
+- 320 g dried fusilli pasta I used organic brown rice fusilli

-Place all but the pasta into a large bowl.
+- Place all the ingredients, except the pasta, into a large bowl.
 Give it a good stir and leave to marinate for an hour.

-Cook the pasta as per instructions.
-Drain it and mix into the other ingredients.
+- Cook the pasta as per pack instructions.
+Drain it and mix into the other ingredients whilst the pasta is still hot.

 This Sicilian pasta salad with tomatoes, olives and herbs is my tenth recipe for the Suma Blogger’s Network.